distrimedia/magento2-destrimedia-connector/README.md

 ## Installation

-1. Use composer package manager to install the module `composer require distrimedia/magento2-distrimedia-connector`
+1. Use composer package manager to install the module `composer require baldwin/magento2-distrimedia-connector`
 2. Enable the module
 `bin/magento module:enable DistriMedia_Connector`
 3. Run upgrade scripts
 `bin/magento setup:upgrade`

 ## Configuration
-Provide your DistriMedia webshopcode and password in the configuration form.
+Provide your DistriMedia webshopcode, uri and password in the configuration form.
 Please [contact](mailto:info@distrimedia.be) DistriMedia to receive these credentials

 You can find these settings in `Stores - Configuration - Services - DistriMedia Connector`